 For homeowners: A clean roof gives everything below it a one-up.
 It looks better; it works better – what more could you want?
 It will prolong the life of your roof if it is cleaned regularly.
 If dirt were allowed to accumulate on your shingles, they would have a reduced lifespan.

 Which Surfaces make good candidates for roof cleaning?

 Most roofs can be cleaned.
 It is typically best to do so when the roofing material has a granular surface, and you can see shadows or footprints in standing water after a rainstorm.
 Cleaning roof tiles and standing-seam metal roofs often requires extra steps to avoid damaging them, but any flat coverings are fair game for proper roof cleaning.

 Is Roof Cleaning a DIY Project?

 Most roof cleaning projects can be done without professional help.
 However, the size of the project and difficulty getting up to certain areas make it advisable to have a professional take care of these aspects for you.

 Roof cleaning is a simple yet important task and should be done at least once or twice a year.
-It’s best to schedule this project for spring/summer so that your roof can thoroughly dry before the cold winter months set in.
+It’s best to schedule this project for spring/summer so that your roof can thoroughly dry before the cold winter months arrive.
 Remember, you get what you pay for, so if the offer sounds too good to be true, it probably is.
-Make sure to do your research and find a professional who is right for the job!
+Be sure to research and find the right professional for the job!